gvwilson/fiction/santas/index.md

 <section markdown="1">

-## Episode 10: The Kind of Cold That Seeps Into Your Soul
+## Episode 10: Cold That Seeps Into Your Soul

 You have probably been cold at some point in your life.
 Maybe you wriggled out from under your blanket as a baby on a chilly night